borkdude/clj-reflector-graal-java11-fix/README.md

 `graalvm-20.0.0`.
 The modifier must exactly match the version of GraalVM `native-image`.

-Do NOT distribute this library as part of libraries or uberjars that are supposed to be run with a JVM.
-Use it for compiling native binaries only.
+Do NOT distribute this library as part of libraries or applications that are run with a JVM.
+Use it for compiling to native binaries only.

 E.g. to produce an uberjar that is fed to `native-image` you can do: